Roman number d. How do Roman numerals work?

 no more than three times in a row no more than 3999 source not specified 2369 days

-XXXII- in particular, it is customary to highlight Roman numerals in Russian handwritten text (this is not used in typographic typesetting due to technical complexity).
-For other authors, the overline could indicate an increase in the value of the figure by 1000 times: V = 5000.
+XXXII- in particular, it is customary to highlight Roman numerals in Russian handwritten text (this is not used in typesetting due to technical complexity).
+For other authors, the overbar could indicate an increase in the value of the figure by 1000 times: V = 5000.

 • IV = 4